Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Living income and living wage

-Living incomes play an important role in building resilient communities that make a positive contribution to a sustainable global food system.
+Living incomes play an important role in building resilient communities and make a positive contribution to a regenerative food system.

-We are using our place as an important actor in the food and beverage industry to help enable and support resilient communities built on strong and sustainable livelihoods.
-Our Living Wage Initiative covers all direct employees, while throughout our supply chain, we work to improve the livelihoods of farming families.
+We are using our role as a global food and beverage company to help enable and support resilient communities built on strong and sustainable livelihoods.
+Our Living Wage Initiative covers all direct employees, while we also work to improve the livelihoods of farming families throughout our supply chain.

 Enabling a path toward living income